Welcome to PayPal!

 "Business Day(s)" means Monday through Friday, excluding Brazilian holidays when PayPal’s offices are not considered open for business.

-If you do not log in to your PayPal account for two or more years, PayPal may close your PayPal account in accordance with section Closing your PayPal Account.
+If you do not make any payment transaction using your PayPal account for more than 30 days, PayPal may disable the balance functionality of a Balance Business Account (pursuant to the Balance Business Account T&Cs) or close any type of PayPal account (in accordance with section Closing your PayPal Account).

 Governing law and jurisdiction